 We naturally approach stressful situations hoping for the best and can’t prevent the feelings of disappointment if we don’t get the outcome that we want.
 To counter this feeling, be proactive in your strategy before and during an interview.

-Every professional has to deal with a crisis at some point in his or her career; view them as opportunities to demonstrate how you perform under stress and how you would handle unexpected situations.
+Every professional has to deal with a crisis at some point in their career; view them as opportunities to demonstrate how you perform under stress and how you would handle unexpected situations.
 If you find yourself in one of these awkward moments, attempt to salvage the situation on the spot versus beating yourself about it after the fact.

 1. You’re bombarded with questions.
 Somewhere between the interviewer asking three questions at once and explaining why they are asking the questions, you forget the question.
 To ensure you cover everything, repeat the questions that you can remember and kindly ask: “Would you mind repeating the last question?
 I want to make sure I provide you with a thorough answer.”
 Don’t apologize and don’t fumble, just be sure to answer each question thoroughly now that they’ve been asked multiple times.